 Place the shower chair in the desired part of the shower with the base in full contact with the shower floor.
 If the user is showering independently, make sure the chair is placed where the water will hit the user and all hygiene items are within arm’s reach.
 If the user will require assistance set the chair in a position that allows appropriate water flow while maintaining ergonomic posture for the providing caregiver.

 Generally speaking, pediatric shower chairs can be cleaned with a mild household cleaner and a sponge.
-That said, it's advisable to consult your user manual prior to disinfecting as certain models have special cleaning instructions.
+That said, it's advisable to consult your user manual before disinfecting as certain models have special cleaning instructions.

 Absolutely!
 Transfer benches and grab bars are both viable alternatives that offer similar benefits in different formats.
 Ultimately the best assistive device for your child comes down to the home environment, individual support requirements, and user mobility.